 Should I switch energy supplier?

-However, if things change and you wish to look into changing suppliers, it is important to do research into the best option for you.
-Ofgem can provide more information about whether to switch, and how to do so.
+However, if things change and you wish to look into changing suppliers (external link), it is important to do research into the best option for you.
+Ofgem can provide more information (external link) about whether to switch, and how to do so.

 Many water companies run hardship schemes or fund independent charitable trusts which can help you pay your bills.
-CCW is the independent voice for water consumers in England and Wales and they can help you to get support with paying your water bill.
+CCW is the independent voice for water consumers in England and Wales and they can help you to get support with paying your water bill (external link).

 WaterSure and reduced tariffs are available to those who are eligible, such as someone who may use more water for medical reasons, a household who has more than three children living there, or customers who would struggle to pay.
 It is always worthwhile having a chat with your supplier to see what options may be available to you.